 Cultural faux pas could have an effect on business relationships, but there’s personal and reputational damage as well in not fully preparing travelers with trip information.
 Therefore, it’s critical for travel managers to develop the skill of cultural intelligence and implement protocols to encourage the adoption of this skill across the organization.

 As travelers become culturally aware and sensitive to the particular customs of the places they visit, positive outcomes and business relationships are more likely to follow.

 What is Cultural Intelligence?

 Every day, companies spend thousands of dollars sending employees around the world to meet face to face.
-Yet, Kieran Hartwell, President of Radius Travel, says many travelers are culturally underprepared for their trips and are not thinking enough about the dangers of acting inappropriately or being considerate of local customs and values.
+Yet many travelers are culturally underprepared for their trips and are not thinking enough about the dangers of acting inappropriately or being considerate of local customs and values.

-“Often, there isn’t just a language barrier,” Hartwell says.
+“Often, there isn’t just a language barrier,” says Nicole Wilcock, executive director, global network for Radius Travel.
 “Do they know how to greet who they are meeting, how much to tip in the restaurant or how not to stand out while walking around the city?”

 Cultural intelligence, as it’s often referred to, will become even more important as companies expand globally and enter new markets.
 For travel managers, it means effective communication to regional and local offices and giving travelers the tools they need to feel confident, understand key differences between cultures and put their best foot forward.

 Reduce Cultural Risk by Using Local Expertise

 While hard to quantify, when something goes wrong the costs can be dramatic, from serious injuries to a deal falling through.
 Even preventing one incident greatly outweighs the cost.